Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

 The name _Epoch_ refers to its role as a lifetime window.
 They mark a new epoch in program structure.
 All epochs define three lifetime phases:

 - **Attach**: When the epoch is attached to the tree, under its parent epoch, it runs `Init()` to declare attachments which persist for the duration of its lifetime.
 - **Tick**: When ticked, an epoch declares ephemeral attachments, which exist until the next time it's ticked.
-These attachments stored after those declared in `Init`.
+These attachments are stored after those declared in `Init`.
 - **Detach**: The epoch traverses backwards over its list of attachments, detaching each one in turn.
 Including all child epochs, cleanup callbacks and `IDisposable` resources.

 Now, lets see a very simple implementation of an epoch: